CtrlPortals - Adding a Calendar to the Sample Vault#

 Save and close the class window.

-Making a copy of the existing Event Type
+component again.
+Make a copy of the existing event type.

 Reload the configuration in your CtrlPortals view and open one of our customer’s calendars.